Finsa-SC/Finsa-SC/README.md

 ###
 ## ❤️ What i like?
-> I like a woman with long white hair, she often rides a broom to sell, she often wears a big hat.
+> ###  I like a woman with long white hair, she often rides a broom to sell, she often wears a big hat.
 His eyes were purplish, wearing purple robes and having a pleasant voice to hear.
-I hope there will be S2 for that
-(Who is that?)
+I hope there will be S2 for that <br> (Who is that?)

 ####